material-components/material-components-web/docs/integrating-into-frameworks.md

 ## Examples

-We maintain a list of component libraries, which wrap MDC Web for another framework, on our main [README](../README.md).
+We maintain a list of component libraries, which wrap MDC Web for other frameworks, on our main [README](../README.md).
 Each library must:
-- Serve components in an a-la-catré delivery model
+- Serve components in an à-la-carte delivery model
 - Have existed for longer than 6 weeks and show continued maintenance over time
-- Provide usage documentation to users per component
+- Provide usage documentation per component

 ## Approaches